There are a number of ways you can help the society in its work to preserve Flat Holm Island.

-- By attending society working long days and weekends.
-These offer you the opportunity to put your gardening and DIY skills to use and to learn conservation and habitat management skills.
+- Attend society working long days and weekends – These offer you the opportunity to put your gardening and DIY skills to use and to learn conservation and habitat management skill.

-Help out with wildlife surveys, habitat management and bird ringing activities.
-As a member of Flat Holm Society you can learn the skills involved with carrying out wildlife surveys on the island, maintaining and managing habitat for flora and fauna and help out with the various bird ringing activities including the annual gull ringing exercise.
-It is great experience for anyone wishing to pursue a career in or for anyone who has a personal interest in ecology, environmental management or conservation.
+- As a member of Flat Holm Society you can learn the skills involved with carrying out wildlife surveys on the island, maintaining and managing habitat for flora and fauna and help out with the various bird ringing activities including the annual gull ringing exercise.
+It is great experience for anyone wishing to pursue a career in conservation, or for anyone who has a personal interest in ecology, environmental management and conservation.

-- Become a member of the committee and help in the general running of the society.
+- Become a member of the society’s committee and help in the general running of the society.